-The average savings account rate is a benchmark for the overall rate environment.
-But it’s not a rate that you should settle for.
+The average savings account rate is a benchmark for the overall interest-rate environment, but it’s not a rate you should settle for.

-You should aim for a high yield savings account that has an annual percentage yield (APY) many times the national average.
-This is because it’s easy to find a high-yield savings account that offers a competitive yield and no minimum balance requirement, or a low one.
+Rather, you should aim for an annual percentage yield (APY) many times the national average, such as those offered by high-yield savings accounts.
+It’s easy to find a high-yield savings account that offers a competitive return with a no or low minimum balance requirement.

 National average savings account interest rate

-The national average interest rate for savings accounts is 0.06 percent, according to Bankrate’s June 30, 2021 weekly survey of institutions.
+The national average interest rate for savings accounts is 0.06 percent, according to Bankrate’s Sept.
+22, 2021 weekly survey of institutions.
 Many online banks have savings rates higher than the national average.
-The higher the rate, the more savings account interest you’ll earn.
+The higher the rate, the more interest you’ll earn on your savings.

 How we calculate the national average interest rate

-Note: The APYs (Annual Percentage Yields) shown are as of July 1, 2021.
+Note: The annual percentage yields (APYs) shown are as of Sept.
+29, 2021.
 Bankrate’s editorial team updates this information regularly, typically biweekly.
 APYs may have changed since they were last updated.
 The APYs for some products may vary by region.

 Interest rates for linked checking and savings

 Linking your savings account with a checking account is one way to earn a higher yield at some banks.
-This may be called a relationship rate.
-This may be called a “relationship rate.”
-It’s more common for brick-and-mortar banks to offer these rates.
+Sometimes called relationship rates, it’s more common for brick-and-mortar banks to offer them.

-For instance, at Huntington Bank the non-relationship APY is 0.02 percent APY.
-But if you have a Huntington 25 Checking account you’ll earn almost three times that APY, which is 0.05 percent APY.
-Having a checking account might not seem like a big commitment, but the Huntington 25 Checking account requires $25,000 in total relationship balances to waive the $25 monthly maintenance fee.
+For instance, at Huntington Bank the non-relationship APY for its standard savings account is 0.01 percent APY.
+But if you pair a savings account with a Huntington 25 Checking account you’ll earn twice that: 0.02 percent APY.
+To avoid a $25 monthly maintenance fee, however, the Huntington 25 Checking account requires $25,000 in total relationship balances.

 The combination of large amounts of money to avoid monthly fees and lower APYs from brick-and-mortar banks are why online banks are often a better choice for those looking to find the highest APY.
-Online banks tend to give a high APY across all balances.
-Some online banks have a minimum required to earn an APY.
+Online banks tend to offer a higher APY across all balances, but some require a minimum balance to earn it.
 The majority of online banks have minimum opening requirements of $100 or less.

 |Bank||Checking account/Savings account combo||Standard savings yield||Yield with relationship||Minimum checking balance to avoid a monthly fee|